Adriankhl/relativitization/docs/design.md

 * Can't access universe
 * Change player type based on whether it has human input
 * (Parallel) Universe server execute the self-command and neighbor-command, others are stored
-* Universe server move player by their velocity, update int4D, also update attached id by their double4D position
+* Universe server move player by their velocity, update int4D, also update group id by their double4D position
 * Universe server convert mutable data to immutable data, save latest data, drop oldest data

 # Command, Mechanism, AI, and Data